This post contains affiliate links. Click here to read my affiliate policy.

 - In another saucepan melt your palm shortening and chocolate.
 When completely liquid add in the maple syrup and peppermint flavor.
 Whisk for 30 seconds and then pour onto a piece of parchment paper or Silpat - I use an 8 x 11 sheet pan - and set in the fridge to harden up.

 - When the peppermint candy crackle is hard - break it up into small pieces and set aside.

 - After 20 - 30 minutes remove the chocolate from the fridge and spread the crackle pieces on top.
 The chocolate will be soft so you should press the candy into chocolate.

-- Let the chcololate sit for 3 -4 hours and enjoy!
-Btw, you will want to store this in the fridge.
+- Let the chocolate sit for 3 -4 hours and enjoy!
+Store this in the refrigerator.

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.